-10 Everybody who arrived at St Joseph's was initially 11 placed in the main building.
-If you behaved or the staff thought you might do better in that environment 12 you were moved after a certain period of time into 13 14 either north or south cottage.
+Everybody who arrived at St Joseph's was initially placed in the main building.
+If you behaved or the staff thought you might do better in that environment you were moved after a certain period of time into either north or south cottage.
 I was placed in south cottage after a few months.
-I couldn't say exactly how 15 16 long after I was moved to St Joseph's that I was sent 17 there.
-I was in the cottage for a period before being 18 moved back to the main house again.
-I couldn't say 19 exactly how long I was in the cottage, but it would have 20 been weeks or months.
-I think there was somewhere 21 between 18 and 20 boys in south cottage at any one time.
-22 It felt like an upgrade being moved into the cottages.
+I couldn't say exactly how long after I was moved to St Joseph's that I was sent there.
+I was in the cottage for a period before being moved back to the main house again.
+I couldn't say exactly how long I was in the cottage, but it would have been weeks or months.
+I think there was somewhere between 18 and 20 boys in south cottage at any one time.
+It felt like an upgrade being moved into the cottages.
 There were less staff members watching you.
-The food 23 was much better and there were areas where you could 24 have more quiet time.'
-25
+The food was much better and there were areas where you could have more quiet time.'

-He then gives evidence about the aspect of the routine.

-3 Moving on to paragraph 40, he talks about the 4 schooling:

-5 'School was attended in the main house.
-I am not too sure how we were all divided up between classes, we 6 7 were all separated though and stayed in the same group 8 throughout the day.
-I found the education in general great.
-I remember that before I went to St Joseph's 9 10 I was always second last in the class, because I was 11 playing truant all the time.
-I remember at the school I attended I would sit at the back of the classes.
-12 I couldn't see anything because I needed glasses.
-Once 13 14 I got to St Joseph's that was all different.
-I started 15 reading books and things like that.
-The classes were 16 a lot smaller than at the other school and I found that 17 the teachers picked up on a lot more.
-If you needed more help they would be across talking to you.
-The 18 schooling was good like that.'
-19 remember ever being visited by social workers.
-I think we all viewed the staff who worked at St Joseph's as sort of social workers, even though they weren't.
-I never saw anyone inspecting St Joseph's or checking up on my welfare.

-Again, he goes on to talk about leisure time, religious instruction, trips and holidays and getting leave home.
-Then, in paragraph 48, he says: 'Nobody visited me at all whilst I was at St Joseph's.
-You got home leave so you would see your family regularly, if you behaved anyway.
+- He then gives evidence about the aspect of the routine. - 3 Moving on to paragraph 40, he talks about the - 4 schooling: - 5 'School was attended in the main house.
+I am not - 6 too sure how we were all divided up between classes, we - 7 were all separated though and stayed in the same group - 8 throughout the day.
+I found the education in general - 9 great.
+I remember that before I went to St Joseph's - I was always second last in the class, because I was - 11 playing truant all the time.
+I remember at the school - 12 I attended I would sit at the back of the classes. - 13 I couldn't see anything because I needed glasses.
+Once - 14 I got to St Joseph's that was all different.
+I started - 15 reading books and things like that.
+The classes were - 16 a lot smaller than at the other school and I found that - 17 the teachers picked up on a lot more.
+If you needed - 18 more help they would be across talking to you.
+The - 19 schooling was good like that.' - 20 Again, he goes on to talk about leisure time, - 21 religious instruction, trips and holidays and getting - leave home.
+Then, in paragraph 48, he says: - 23 'Nobody visited me at all whilst I was at - 24 St Joseph's.
+You got home leave so you would see your - 25 family regularly, if you behaved anyway.
 I can't